OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/basics.rst

 The `Driver` is invoked by calling the *run* method on the `Problem`.
 Prior to doing that, however, you must perform *setup*.
 This function does all the necessary initialization of the data vectors and configuration for the data transfers that must occur during execution.
-An optional but highly recommended additional step is to call the *check_setup* method after calling *setup*.
-This will look for and report any potential issues with the `Problem` configuration, including unconnected parameters, conflicting units, etc.
+It will also look for and report any potential issues with the `Problem` configuration, including unconnected parameters, conflicting units, etc.

 Summary
 -------